F0lak/dm_open_ref/ref/atom/movable/var/bound_height.md

 box, in pixels.
 By default all atoms are assumed to be one tile in physical size.

-Example+ A 16×16 smiley face centered in a 32×32 icon should have a bound_height value of 16.
+Example: A 16×16 smiley face centered in a 32×32 icon should have a bound_height value of 16.

 The default value